All The Deets on The Last Four Discs of All The Haunts Be Ours: A Compendium of Folk Horror Volume Two

 CNN’s The Movies Canadian Debut on Hollywood Suite, A Review

-This series works well enough to function as that Introduction to Movies 100 and 101 to satisfy a general curiosity.
+This series works well enough to function as that Introduction to the Movies of Hollywood 100 and 101 to satisfy a general curiosity.

 Canadian Debut